 The old economy was based on debt; the new digital economy uses equity.
 Apple, Microsoft, Oracle, eBay, Google, PayPal, YouTube, Facebook: most of the success stories of the last 30 years were made possible by equity financing rather than debt.
 More specifically, they came about thanks to a form of equity called venture capital.
 Unlike private equity (for example), venture capital favours more adventurous and innovative companies.

 The reason for this is simple: technology and innovation are changing the world at an ever-faster rate.
 The windows of opportunity in which to launch a new product are becoming smaller and smaller.
-To be successful, it has therefore become necessary to increase the risk factor by taking a chance on initiatives that have not yet been validated by the market.
+Therefore, to be successful it has become necessary to increase the risk factor by taking a chance on initiatives that have not yet been validated by the market.

 In this high-risk environment, debt cannot be used: banks would have to set a prohibitively high interest rate and entrepreneurs, feeling the pressure of their commitment to repay the capital, would be forced to take fewer risks.
 In venture capital the investor accepts the possibility of losing everything in exchange for a relatively small chance that the company will be a huge success.
 In a typical example, an investor loses money in 9 out of 10 cases and recoups 30 times their initial investment from the 10th company.
 Having an investor who is prepared to lose everything gives the entrepreneur the freedom to take those risks that can greatly increase the value of the business.